craftcms/cms/docs/php-constants.md

 # PHP Constants

-{intro} There are a few optional PHP constants that you can define which affect Craft at a lower level than the [config settings](config-settings.md).
+There are a few optional PHP constants that you can define which affect Craft at a lower level than the [config settings](config-settings.md).

 If you wish to define any of these constants for your site, you should put them in the index.php file in your site’s web root, after setting `$craftPath`: